beckerej/CS-595_CPD/README.md

 ## Getting Started

 There are 3 folders associated with this project.
-1. Applications - This is where our group projects/apps will be placed into
+1. Applications - This is where our group projects/apps will be placed into.
-2. Documents - This is where any document or learning resource will be dumped into
+2. Documents - This is where any document or learning resource will be dumped into.
 3. Reports - This is where our biweekly reports will be placed into after being placed into the Dropbox (D2L).

 ## Deployment